Cairo, Egypt. Wonders of Antiquity Under The Saharan Sun

 My refusal has no meaning; the man repeats his offer at least five times, like a broken record.
 In the end, I had to leave the spot I claimed as my perfect viewpoint only to get rid of him and his camel.

 It takes some time to realise that this place has a specific energy.
 For as harshly the sun burns the sand with rays of fire, it does not feel too bad.
 The heat is bearable; it does not bother me as much as I thought it would.
-I feel full of beans and have no worry in the world.
+I feel full of beans and do not worry about the world.
 I am looking at the Pyramids, after all.
 Life is good.

 I ask the guide if he would take a picture of me with all the Pyramids in the background.
 He obliges so I move as far as I can from the objective.